fhnishida/fhnishida-fhnishida.github.io/content/project/rec2312/sec4/_index.md

 # icon: book
 # icon_pack: fas
 linktitle: Dados em Painel
-summary: It covers topics such as hypothesis testing, panel data manipulation using tidyr, instrumental variables, and simultaneous equations.
-The page also includes a section on panel data estimation with R and provides examples of data structures and models.
+summary: This page includes a section on panel data estimation with R and provides examples of data structures and models.
 The content is based on the book “Panel Data Econometrics with R” by Croissant & Millo (2018) and adapted from lecture notes on Econometrics I.
 title: Estimação com Dados em Painel
 weight: 4
 output: md_document